 Although they’re called ‘bars’, they do have a pumpkin cake-like texture, just not quite as fluffy and they’re thinner than your average slice of pumpkin cake.

-Ingredients in Pumpkin Bars with Cream Cheese Frosting
+Ingredients for Pumpkin Bars

 - Vegetable or canola oil